Synthetic Wrinkle Fillers

 - Don't let price be your guide.
 If you are offered a wrinkle filler treatment that costs far less than the standard treatment, it's likely some compromises are being made, either in the skill of the provider or the quality of the product.
 Never risk making a bargain with your face.

 - All wrinkle fillers should be done in a medical setting with sterile instruments.
 Treatments done in homes, hotels, spas, or resorts are not being done in medical environments, regardless of who is doing them.

 - Do not get injectable wrinkle fillers from sources outside a doctor's office.
 Know what you are being injected with, and ask your doctor if an FDA-approved wrinkle filler is being used and if it was purchased directly from the maker.
-There have been reports of everything from industrial-grade silicone to baby oil to unapproved fillers being used.
-If a provider won't give you information about what will be used, don't let that provider do the procedure.
+There have been reports of everything from industrial-grade silicone to baby oil being used.
+If a provider won't give you this information, don't let them do the procedure.